-51. Section 81 of the Act, 1951 stipulates the requirements at the time of presentation of election petition to the High Court to try the said election petition.
+- 51. Section 81 of the Act, 1951 stipulates the requirements at the time of presentation of election petition to the High Court to try the said election petition.
 Section 81(3) of the Act, 1951 stipulates that every election petition shall be accompanied by as many copies thereof as there are respondents mentioned in the petition.
-Chapter VIII-A of the Gauhati High Court Rules stipulates special provisions relating to procedure in election petitions under the Representation of Peoples Act, 1951 and the relevant portion is extracted below:
+Chapter VIII-A of the Gauhati High Court Rules stipulates special provisions relating to procedure in election petitions under the Representation of Peoples Act, 1951 and the relevant portion is extracted below: - "1.

-"1.
 An election petition under S. 80-A of Representation of Peoples Act may be presented duly verified in the form prescribed under Ss.
 82 and 83 of the said Act before the stamp reporter of this court with a court fee of Rs.
 6.00 affixed thereon, within 45 days from the date of election of the returned candidates, or if there are more than one returned candidate at the election and the dates of their election are different, the latter of those two dates.
-Every such petition shall be accompanied bythereof as there are respondents mentioned in the petition.
+Every such petition shall be accompanied by- - (a) as many copies thereof as there are respondents mentioned in the petition together with one extra copy, all the copies being fully attested by the petitioner under his own signature to be a true copy of the petition and as many envelopes as there are respondents being requisite postage stamp to enable service to be effected by registered post with acknowledgement due." - 52.
+From the report of the Administrative Officer (Judl) dated 15.07.2019 it is seen that the election petition was filed accompanied by one spare copy for office use.
+Now Section 81 of the Act, 1951 stipulates that the election petition must be accompanied by as many copies thereof as there are respondents mentioned in the petition.
 Chapter VIII A of the Gauhati High Court Rules stipulates special provisions requiring the election petition to accompany as many copies thereof as there are respondents mentioned in the petition together with one extra copy.
 Mr. Mazumdar submitted that as there was only one respondent the election petition ought to have been accompanied by two copies of election petition.
 As the only copy with election petition was for the office use as such, no copy accompanied in terms of Section 81 of the Act, 1951 for the sole respondent amounting deficiency under Section 81 of the Act, 1951.
-Mr. Das on the other hand objected to the said submission as hereinabove referred and submitted that as per the mandate of Section 81 (3) of the Act, 1951 the copy for the sole respondent accompanied the election 81 of sufficient compliance of Section 81.
+Mr. Das on the other hand objected to the said submission as hereinabove referred and submitted that as per the mandate of Section 81 (3) of the Act, 1951 the copy for the sole respondent accompanied the election petition which was sufficient compliance of Section 81.